Choose Language

 What is the Red Team in Cybersecurity?

 The red team is your organization’s ethical hacking squad.
 Think of them as the “attackers” who simulate real-world cyberattacks to identify vulnerabilities in your systems.
-They challenge an organization’s security posture by attempting to bypass its defenses.
-A red teamer is a security professional with deep expertise in penetration testing, social engineering, and exploit development.
+They challenge an organization’s security posture by attempting to bypass its defences.

-Pros of red teaming:
+Pros of Red Teaming

 • Proactively identifies hidden vulnerabilities.